torqueforge/POODNYC-2016/outline.md

 Then remove remove the method arguments one at a time, using a default of (number=self.number) or (sneakily) changing the name of the number argument to something else (notused=:deleteme)

+This is a good place to talk about caching, cache invaliidation, immutibility, and treating object creation as free.

 Once they get all of the forwarding in place, all of the forwarded methods can be made obsolete by just getting an instance of BottleNumber (well, two instances) in the #verse method.
 Have them do this next.

 When they attempt to get the 'next' BottleNumber, they should be unhappy with the #successor method.
 They'll want successor to return a BottleNumber instead of a Fixnum.
 Make sure they understand the problem: